phillip-kruger/phillip-kruger.github.io/_posts/2018-05-15-graphql_on_wildfly_swarm.md

     }
 ```

-This will return all values, however, it's now easy to define what fields should be included...
+This will return all values, however, it's now easy to define which fields should be included...

 ### Get all memberships but only include the id field